With a few simple pointers, you, too, can tackle the rich, luscious cheesecake at home with confidence.

 Cheesecake is not really a cake at all, but rather a baked custard.
 In general, custards are a sweetened mixture of milk, thickened with eggs.
 In cheesecakes, the milk is replaced most often with cream cheese and sour cream, which is why they are so rich and creamy.
 It is important for all the ingredients to be at room temperature before mixing.
 Room temperature ingredients blend together easily, giving the cheesecake a smooth texture.

 If the recipe calls for using a water bath, make sure to wrap the springform pan securely in foil (easy to remove sides are not the best at remaining water tight).
-I recommend placing an empty pan, large enough to hold the springform pan with a couple of inches left around the edges, in the oven.
+We recommend placing an empty pan, large enough to hold the springform pan with a couple of inches left around the edges, in the oven.
 Place your foil-wrapped, cheesecake-filled springform pan in the middle and fill it slowly with hot water from a tea kettle.
 That way you are not trying to move a pan of hot water around the kitchen.

 Recipes that don’t require using a water bath often require the addition of a starch like flour or cornstarch.
 Without getting too technical, the starch acts as a buffer which changes the way the ingredients interact during the baking process.
 There is a slight textural difference with the addition of starch, but the result is still quite delicious.